 Perhaps even more importantly, it also remains unknown whether the current WHO-recommended dose of 0.25 mg/kg PQ has the effects seen on gametocytes with higher doses.
-Whilst there is some indirect evidence in narrative summaries and analyses that have proposed widespread programmatic implementation of PQ (for example, Bunnag 1980, with no difference in gametocyte outcomes between 15 mg PQ for five days and single doses of 30 mg or 45 mg PQ in adults), the only two controlled studies which have evaluated doses below 0.4 mg/kg failed to demonstrate reliable effects.
-The WHO revised recommendation therefore appears to be based more on concerns about safety than on proven efficacy.
+Whilst there is some indirect evidence in narrative summaries and analyses that have proposed widespread programmatic implementation of PQ (for example, Bunnag 1980, with no difference in gametocyte outcomes between 15 mg PQ for five days and single doses of 30 mg or 45 mg PQ in adults), there are only two controlled studies which have evaluated doses below 0.4 mg/kg.
+Pukrittayakamee 2004 showed reduced duraton of gametocyte carriage but used a seven-day course of 0.25 mg/kg PQ per day; Eziefula 2013 tested 0.1 mg/kg PQ but the result was imprecise with a 95% CI including important effects and no effect.
+The WHO revised recommendation therefore appears to be based more on concerns about safety than on proven efficacy of single dose of 0.25 mg/kg PQ.
 In terms of safety, it is highly likely that adverse effects in people with G6PD deficiency will be less common with lower doses of PQ.
-However, the evidence to reliably demonstrate this with doses 0.25 mg/kg does not currently exist.
-Most of the trials included in this review excluded individuals with G6PD deficiency, but in the few trials that included them no severe haematological effects have been reported.
+However, the evidence to reliably demonstrate this with doses of 0.25 mg/kg does not currently exist.
+Most of the trials included in this review excluded individuals with G6PD deficiency, but in the few trials that included them no severe haematological effects were reported.
 However, there are hundreds of variants of G6PD deficiency (albeit only a few that are common) and an adequate picture of how PQ affects even the common ones is lacking.
 Without this evidence, national malaria control programmes may remain reluctant to introduce a drug for use in populationbased programmes which has the potential to harm individuals.
 Health professionals and programme managers around the world are aware of the association between haemolysis, G6PD deficiency and PQ and will be wary of expanded use without evidence of relative safety.